sgjanssens/DelayTools/README.md

 ## Description

-In this package I collect a number of Maple procedures that I have found useful for symbolic and numerical analysis of delayed dynamical systems.
-For now, the focus is on local stability and bifurcation in so-called classical *delay differential equations*.
-The aim is to extend the coverage to other types of delay equations such as purely functional (renewal) equations and mixed systems.
+In this package I collect a number of Maple procedures that I have found useful for symbolic analysis of delayed dynamical systems.
+It can also be used for code generation for third party numerical software such as MATLAB.

+For now, the focus is on local stability and bifurcation in so-called classical *delay differential equations*, but the package structure is such that it can be extended with relative ease to cover additional types of delay equations such as purely functional (renewal) equations and mixed systems.

 ## Installation
 1. Use Maple to open, edit (if necessary) and run the `build.mpl` file contained in the repository root.